The Sun

 Complications or lack of success with any planned pregnancy.

 You are on the right path and should expect success and promotion.
-Be kind to those helping you now however, and don’t let ego get to you as you will need the same people after your time in the sun ends.
+Be kind to those helping you now, and don’t let ego get to you.
+You will need the same people after your time in the sun ends.

 Beware of burnout caused by high expectations or need to be in the limelight.
 Sometimes it is good to be in the shade!